yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 distant relative of the original Oreo protocol, and any errors are the draft author's alone.

-I would like to thank Yoav Nir for his comments on this draft.
+I would like to thank Dave Garrett, Daniel Kahn Gillmor and Yoav Nir for their comments on this draft.

+--- back

+# Document History

+## draft-sheffer-tls-pinning-ticket-01

+- Corrected the notation for variable-sized vectors.

+## draft-sheffer-tls-pinning-ticket-00

+Initial version.